skmathew/go-movies/client/README.md

 In the project directory, you can run:

-npm install bootstrap
-npm install react-router-dom@5.2.0
-npm install env-cmd
+npm install

+##npm install react-bootstrap bootstrap
 ### set -a
 ### source ../.env
 ### `npm start`